techidaily/site-extra-approaches/source/_posts/new-srt-to-txt-mastery-the-2023-guide-for-rapid-changeover.md

 * [How to Edit SRT file before converting to Txt File](#part3)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tPgf_wSdhS8?si=BHoH1ryaxmwk-8FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 1: How to Extract Text from SRT Subtitles Without Timestamps

 Are you looking to convert SRT to TXT without timestamps?
 This is the exact solution for you.
 All you need is either an online tool or a desktop converter, and here, we would introduce you to the most reliable online cool and desktop converter to convert SRT to TXT without compromising the quality of your SRT file.